GPU Compute

 POST /v1/jobsSubmit a compute job (run, serve, fine-tune, image gen)GET /v1/jobs/{id}Poll status, logs, and results for a jobPOST /v1/jobs/{id}/cancelStop a running job and settle billingJob types

 custom.runRun any Python script or container command.
 Exits when the command exits.model.servePersistent OpenAI-compatible vLLM endpoint.
 Pass a full HuggingFace model ID or a blessed alias (qwen-7b, llama-8b, qwen-coder-7b).
 Stays up until canceled.train.loraFine-tune with Axolotl.
 Pass config_preset: 'small' or 'medium' for zero-config training.
 Accepts dataset_url, dataset_file_id, or github_dataset_url.
 Completes when training finishes; adapter available at GET /v1/jobs/{id}/adapter.comfy.batchRun a batch of prompts through ComfyUI.
-Pass workflow_id: 'sdxl-basic' and a prompts list (up to 20).
-Returns image_urls pointing to stored images at GET /v1/jobs/{id}/images/{index}.image.generateGenerate images via Lemonfox (provider-managed, fast, cheap).8.
+Pass workflow_id: 'sdxl-basic' or 'flux-basic' and a prompts list (up to 20).
+Returns image_urls pointing to stored images at GET /v1/jobs/{id}/images/{index}.image.generateGenerate images via Lemonfox (provider-managed, fast, cheap).9.
 Workload examples

 Submit a batch script (custom.run)